-During any peer review proceedings, the department chairperson shall have the authority to require the attendance of the practitioner undergoing review and such appearance shall be mandatory.
-The affected practitioner shall be notified of the time and place of such meeting by Special Notice; such notice shall include a statement that the subject practitioner's attendance shall be mandatory, shall state that the purpose of the meeting is in connection with peer review proceedings, and shall further state that failure to attend such meeting may result in suspension of the practitioner's clinical privileges.
-Failure by such practitioner to attend any such meeting shall be grounds for corrective action.
+During any peer review proceedings, the department chairperson shall have the authority to require the attendance of the Practitioner undergoing review and such appearance shall be mandatory.
+The affected Practitioner shall be notified of the time and place of such meeting; such notice shall include a statement that the subject Practitioner's attendance shall be mandatory, shall state that the purpose of the meeting is in connection with peer review proceedings, and shall further state that failure to attend such meeting may result in suspension of the Practitioner's Clinical Privileges.
+Failure by such Practitioner to attend any such meeting shall be grounds for corrective action.